Sanjay Kumar (business executive)

-Sanjay Kumar (born 1962) is the former chairman and CEO of Computer Associates International (now CA Technologies), serving from 2000 until April 2004.
+Sanjay Kumar (born 1962) is the former chairman and CEO of Computer Associates International (now CA Technologies), from 2000 until April 2004.

 He was sentenced to 12 years in prison in connection with the 35 day month accounting scandal and released in 2017.

 Early childhood

 He immigrated with his family to the United States in 1976 to escape civil unrest in his native Sri Lanka.
 The family originally settled in South Carolina.
 He attended Furman University from 1980 to 1983, and left without completing a degree.

 Career

 Kumar became an employee of Computer Associates in 1987 when it acquired UCCEL Corp. in an $800 million buyout.
 Kumar was, at the time, UCCEL's director of software development and had been employed by UCCEL only for a few months.

 Kumar was promoted to vice president of planning the following year, relocating to Computer Associates' Long Island headquarters.
 Over the years, he held various leadership roles at the firm.
 In 1989, he became senior vice president of planning and in 1993 moved up to Executive Vice President of Operations.
 Kumar was named president and chief operating officer in 1994 at age 31.
 Kumar succeeded the retiring Tony Wang, the older brother of Chief Executive Officer Charles Wang, as Tony was pressured to leave to make way.

 In 2000, Kumar replaced his mentor Charles Wang as chief executive officer of the firm and in 2002 became chairman of Computer Associates' board of directors.
 Kumar is widely credited with moving CA to be more customer-friendly.